Accommodations and Support

 - Moving of classrooms to accessible locations

 - Reduced course load

-The Academic Services and Accommodations Advisor will work with students, faculty, and staff to arrange for approved accommodations and assess the efficacy of the accommodations provided.
+The Academic Services and Accommodations Counselor will work with students, faculty, and staff to arrange for approved accommodations and assess the efficacy of the accommodations provided.

 Housing and Meal Accommodations